 Students under academic suspension are not eligible to receive financial aid and are not eligible to appeal until they have been reinstated to the University.
 Reinstatement to the University does not guarantee financial aid eligibility or appeal approval.

-Failure to meet either qualitative or quantitative requirements of satisfactory academic progress will result in automatic termination of aid eligibility for Title IV, HEA programs, unless the student is placed on financial aid warning status, or has successfully appealed to be placed on financial aid probation.
+Failure to meet either qualitative or quantitative requirements of satisfactory academic progress will result in automatic suspension of aid eligibility for Title IV and HEA programs unless the student has successfully appealed.

-Students may also reestablish eligibility by enrolling in one or more semesters and successfully completing the course(s) without the assistance of financial aid.
-When a student’s satisfactory academic progress meets both qualitative and quantitative measures meet established requirements, the student will be eligible for financial aid for the next semester in which he or she is enrolled.
+Students may reestablish eligibility by enrolling in one or more semesters and successfully completing the course(s) without the assistance of financial aid.
+When a student’s qualitative and quantitative measures meet established requirements, the student will be eligible for financial aid for the next semester in which he or she is enrolled.